m3m0r7/nfc-for-php/README.md

 # What is libnfc-for-php?

-This library is toy for me.
+This library is a toy for me.
 You can read NFC with libnfc written in PHP.

 # Requirements
 - PHP 7.4 or later